IAASP Research Group

 Chelsey Masson

-Chelsey Masson is a Ph.D. - Year 3 student in School and Applied Child Psychology.
+Chelsey Masson is a Year 4 Ph.D. student in the School and Applied Child Psychology Program.

 Amy Rzezniczek

-Amy Rzezniczek is a Ph.D.
-Year 1 student in School and Applied Child Psychology.
+Amy Rzezniczek is a Year 2 Ph.D. student in the School and Applied Child Psychology Program.

 Carlyn Zylak